XoopsDocs/xnewsletter-tutorial/book/categories.md

 # 2.2 Newsletter categories

 You can handle one or more newsletter categories.
+If you have a sports community you can e.g. create one general, one for each branch (football, biking, walking,...).

 ![](../assets/category1_en.PNG)